lamlamnt/MARL_CTP/README.md

 Things currently in progress:
 <br> Pycache keeps being uploaded
-<br>-Change the step function to be more JAX-compatible
+<br>-Change the reset and step function to be more JAX-compatible and do jax.jit
 <br>-requirements.txt and setup.py files and making the project into a package and removing sys.path.append("..")
 OR make unit_tests a module and then do from .Unit_Tests import Environment
 <br>-Some environment functions need some changes to work for multi-agent (ex. get_obs)
 <br>-Fix the warnings when running pytest and main_training